 - For damage or misplacement of your baggage or personal effects caused by the airline or any other operator or accommodation provider, report the damage or misplacement to an appropriate official and obtain a written report, including any offer of settlement that they make.

-- For medical or dental claims please contact Allianz Global Assistance as soon as practicable and ensure that you retain all reports, receipts, doctor’s certificates and other information.
+- For medical or dental claims please contact Allianz Partners as soon as practicable and ensure that you retain all reports, receipts, doctor’s certificates and other information.

 Important claims information

-If you require emergency assistance while you are travelling you should contact Allianz Global Assistance.
+If you require emergency assistance while you are travelling you should contact Allianz Partners.
 When you call please have your name, policy number, details describing your emergency and a contact phone number, including area code to provide ready for the operator.